 Check out some of our examples and visit our store on the STYLE page!

 Counterculture – Pilates Punx isn’t about boasting about a cultish exercise lifestyle.
 It isn’t about what’s basic, trendy, or the latest in thing.
 Lets face it – Pilates is old.
 It’s been around longer than the Punk movement itself.
 Pilates is a mind/body connection and it helps you with your every day movements, as well as getting you in shape.
 It’s physical therapy, it’s not the trendy fad diet, it’s not the latest fitness craze.
 It’s about staying true to yourself while unlocking a deeper understanding of your own body.

 Aesthetic – The Pilates Punx style will carry through our studio’s aesthetic (once we have our own home base!)
-The studio will have framed record jackets, black yoga mats on a sticker covered floor, classic reformers with worn wood frames, street art murals, and more!
+The studio will have framed record jackets, black yoga mats on a checkerboard floor, classic reformers, street art murals, and more!